NancyJangra/Eco-Buddy/README.md

-# 🌱 Eco-Buddy AI - Your Personal CarbonBot
+# 🌱 Eco-Track - Your Personal CarbonBot

 ---